A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization: Conclusion

 \section{Conclusion}

-In this paper, we considered the stochastic simulation optimization problem when the input distribution is unknown.
-We first formulated the nonparametric Bayesian risk optimization (NBRO) problem and proposed using a nonparametric Bayesian approach to model the input uncertainty.
-We studied the asymptotic consistency and normality of the NBRO to ensure its theoretical performance.
-Then the Efficient Global Optimization (EGO) algorithm was extended to solve this NBRO problem.
-We studied the consistency properties of the modified EGO algorithm and tested its efficiency empirically with an inventory example and a critical care facility problem.
-From the results of the numerical experiment, we find that: 1) The optimal solution and optimal value of the NBRO will get close to the optimal solution and optimal value of $f(\bm{x},\bm{P}^c)$ as the amount of real world data becomes large (input uncertainty level decreases).
-2) Our proposed algorithm can empirically converge to the optimal value and solution of the NBRO objective function $g(\bm{x})$.
-This essentially shows that our proposed algorithm, which uses a fast approximation, can locate the global minimizer of the NBRO problem accurately, and can be applied to efficiently solve the NBRO problem; 3) Compared with approaches that ignores the input uncertainty, our algorithm is able to obtain solutions closer to the optimal value of $f(\bm{x},\bm{P}^c)$.
-In addition, the NBRO approach can avoid the risk of choosing a wrong parametric family in the parametric Bayesian approach.
-The NBRO appears to be more robust to the level of input uncertainty, which illustrates the benefits of considering the NBRO as the objective in stochastic simulation optimization when input uncertainty is present.
+In this paper, we proposed a data-drive Bayesian nonparametric optimization (DaBNO) approach for the global optimization of black-box functions with uncertain parameters.
+We proposed to use the Dirichlet process to model the uncertainty in the distribution of the uncertain parameters and studied the asymptotic consistency and normality of the DaBNO to guarantee its theoretical performance.
+We also proposed a surrogate algorithm DaBNO-K based on EGO to efficiently solve this DaBNO problem.
+We further studied the consistency properties of our DaBNO-K algorithm and tested its efficiency empirically with two synthetic functions, an inventory example and a critical care facility problem.
+We find that: 1) The optimal solution/value of the DaBNO will converge the optimal solution/value of $f(\BFx,\BFP^c)$ as the amount of real-world data becomes large (uncertainty level decreases).
+2) The proposed algorithm DaBNO-K can converge to the optimal value/solution of $g(\BFx)$, which shows that our proposed algorithm can efficiently solve the DaBNO problem; and the true objective functions when uncertainty is low.
+3) The proposed algorithm can obtain solutions closer to the optimal value of $f(\BFx,\BFP^c)$, compared with the approach ignoring the uncertainty in the distribution of $\BFu$.
+In addition, the DaBNO approach can avoid the risk of choosing a wrong parametric family and is more robust to the uncertainty level of the distribution of the uncertain parameters.

-There are several directions for future work.
-First, in this paper, we focus on the expectation risk function which is risk neural.
-It would be interesting to explore other risk functions such as mean-variance, Value at Risk and Conditional Value at Risk.
-Second, as noted in the paper, other GP-based optimization algorithms, such as Knowledge Gradient, can also be adjusted for input uncertainty.
-The performance of other algorithms can be further investigated.
-Finally, it is possible to reduce the computational time for our method by parallel computing, faster Monte Carlo sampling methods \citep{rubinstein2016simulation} and more efficient computation algorithms of Wasserstein distances \citep{chizat2020faster}, which we leave for future research.